 This is my basic criteria, although it does seem to keep growing.
 Should the answer to any of these questions be yes, then hun, you’re fair game.
 If not, I don’t make fun of you, and wouldn’t want to.
 I have religious readers and religious friends that I love.

-I just couldn’t handle it.
-I can’t handle the idea of people being killed on purpose, unless it’s out of sheer mercy.
-I spent so long, and contributed so much to the fight against the Death Penalty and in the time I was an activist, we put an end to executions in several states.
+Ultimately, I just couldn’t handle it.
+I can’t handle the idea of people being killed on purpose unless it’s out of sheer mercy.
+I spent so long and contributed so much to the fight against the death penalty and in the time I was an activist, we put an end to executions in several states.
 I have left my mark on the fight, but my heart simply couldn’t take it anymore.
 It was gutting on a daily basis.

 I do still speak out against it, and I always will.